 9. Technical management: To manage the IT infrastructure, all the technical prowess and support is provided by this team.
 To understand service operation thoroughly, a few more points are discussed here:

 - Service Operation is basically a utility company providing the support that customers need to do their jobs.
-For eg. electricity without which all work would stop and without a process to ensure regular electricity, there would not be reliability.
-The customer is not interested in the process but just the timely and cost-effective delivery of the end product.
+For, e.g. electricity without which all work would stop and without a process to ensure regular electricity, there would not be reliability.
+The customer is not interested in the process but just in the timely and cost-effective delivery of the end product.

-- Consumers have expectations from technology also so IT organizations must also ensure that the support system for post-delivery issues and the infrastructure to do it is in place, so that continued service to customers can be provided.
+- Consumers have expectations from technology, so IT organizations must also ensure that the support system for post-delivery issues and the infrastructure to do it is in place, so that continued service to customers can be provided.

-- ITIL service operation just like any other utility company has to provide different service packages to the user like a service catalog.
+- ITIL service operation, just like any other utility company, has to provide different service packages to the user like a service catalogue.
 These focus on the processes, management, after services, various services offered, warranties, etc.

 - The service not only monitors all infrastructure elements but also analyses the experience of the users.

 - Service Operation is the fourth stage in the ITIL life cycle and is in direct contact with service strategy and continual service improvement and relies on them for any input as well as feedback.
-There are dependency and interaction between the stages makes the service more efficient.
+There is dependency, and interaction between the stages makes the service more efficient.

-In the end, it can be said that to gain success a business unit or an individual needs the help of IT operations and the service provided ensures a good experience to the customer.
+In the end, it can be said that to gain success, a business unit or an individual needs the help of IT operations, and the service provided ensures a good experience to the customer.
 As the expectations of the customer rise every time, the ability of IT organizations to perform also increases.
-Both benefit from each other by becoming more efficient an effective.
+Both benefit from each other by becoming more efficient and effective.